chipguyhere/chipguyOS/docs/EEPROM_counter_scheme.md

 ## When the incrementer space is exhausted
 * If the starting count is at word[0]:
-** Write the new count at word[1].
+  * Write the new count at word[1].
-** Clear word[0]'s control bits to 00 so word[1] becomes the counter in effect.
+  * Clear word[0]'s control bits to 00 so word[1] becomes the counter in effect.
-** Erase all the incrementers.
+  * Erase all the incrementers.
-** Continue below as the starting count is at word[1].
+  * Continue below, now that the starting count is at word[1].
 * If the starting count is at word[1]:
-** Erase word[0] and copy the same starting count there.
+  * Erase word[0] and copy the same starting count there.
-** Erase all the control bytes (last to first)
+  * Erase all the control bytes (last to first)
-** When the first control byte is erased, word[0] now contains the active count.
+  * When the first control byte is erased, word[0] now contains the active count.
-** Update the first control byte to 0b10110111 so that incrementers are allowed again and the first one is enabled.
+  * Update the first control byte to 0b10111111 so that incrementers are allowed again